sheerid/getting-started/recipes/recipe-12-verify-sso.md

 }
 ````

 At this point you will see a response with `result=null` and an error of "Awaiting document upload" which indicates the verification request is inconclusive pending further action.
+Take special note of the `requestId` property (in this example, `"57c7385ce4b027e35aed5d60"`).
+This unique identifier is used for the REST resource requests shown below.

 ### List secondary verification options